qzzhang0131/PlantGeneAnn/README.md

 **🛠️ 2.1 One-step Annotation:**
 * `-i`: The genome FA/FASTA/FNA file to be annotated.
-* `-m`: Specify the path to the prediction model (downloaded weights from HuggingFace above).
+* `-m`: Specify the path to the PlantGeneAnn model (downloaded weights from HuggingFace above).
 * `-o`: Specify the output GFF/GFF3 file.
 * `--batch_size`: Batch size depending on GPU memory (default: 16).
 * `--num_tokenize_threads`: Number of CPU threads used to tokenize the sequences (default: 8).